She was best known for her trip around the world in 1889, which she completed in 72 days 6 hours 11 minutes.

 Why This Matters

-The passing of Nellie Bly, a pioneering journalist, serves as a poignant reminder of the sacrifices made by trailblazers in the field of investigative reporting.
-Her remarkable journey around the world in 1889 continues to inspire generations of journalists.
-As the media landscape evolves, Bly's legacy remains a testament to the power of fearless storytelling.
+The passing of Nellie Bly, a pioneering journalist, serves as a reminder of the enduring legacy of investigative reporting.
+Her record-breaking journey around the world in 1889 continues to captivate audiences, highlighting the importance of fearless and determined storytelling.
+This milestone marks a significant moment in the history of journalism.

 Coverage Snapshot